paraketsova/birthday-quiz/README.md

 # birthday-quiz
-Little game for birthday boy
+The game is a chain of mathematical riddles that will lead the child to the location of his birthday present.